Lesona-Systems/Underwolf/README.md

 #### Download Directory

-Add the full path of your Firefox download directory to config.ini.
+If you have a custom download directory set for Firefox, add the full path of your Firefox download directory to config.ini.
 For example:

-    firefox_download_directory = C:\Users\username\Downloads
+    firefox_download_directory = C:\Users\username\{CustomDir}

+If you are using your OS' default download directory, leave this field blank.

 #### World of Warcraft Addon Directory